How To Ask Someone to Be Your Reference (Plus Email Examples)

-At some point during your job search, you will be asked to provide a list of references.
-You might do this as you fill out a job application, or it might happen later during the interview phase.
+At some point during your job search, you may be asked to provide a list of references.
+It's common to provide references when you fill out a job application or later during the interview phase.

-Employers rely on these references—as well as professional background checks—to fact-check what you told them in your resume or during interviews.
-For this reason, you should be sure to include credible references who can speak highly of you.
-And, you should let these people know that you are applying for jobs and listing them as references.
+Employers rely on these references—as well as professional background checks—to fact-check your resume or interview answers.
+For this reason, you should be sure to include credible references who can speak positively about your qualities and experience.
+You should also let these people know that you are applying for jobs and listing them as references so they can prepare.

-In general, the more recently you worked with a potential reference, the better.
-But you can make exceptions for individuals employed at the company you are applying to, well-respected community members, or a supervisor you worked for at a past job who especially respected your work.
+In general, the more recently you worked or interacted with a potential reference, the better.
+But you can make exceptions for individuals employed at the company you are applying to, well-respected community members or a supervisor you worked for at a past job who especially respected your work.

 Start your initial list with everyone you can think of, then narrow it down based on your priorities, the nature of the relationship, and the position you’re applying for.
 Typically, companies ask for no more than three references, but it’s a good idea to have four or even five in case one becomes unavailable.

-Ask nicely and be aware of how you’re being received
+3. Ask politely and be aware of how you’re being received

-If it’s been awhile since you’ve communicated with a potential reference, connect the dots between the past and the present: what you worked on together and where you are in your current career path.
+If it’s been a while since you’ve communicated with a potential reference, connect the dots between the past and the present, including what you worked on together and where you are in your current career path.
 Providing your resume is an easy way to do this.
-Always give your potential reference an option to decline.
+Always give your potential reference an option to decline by using language like, “Would you feel comfortable being a reference for me?” or, “I understand your time is valuable, so don’t hesitate to let me know if this isn’t a good time.”
 If they show any hesitation, gracefully back out of the invitation and move down your list to the next option.
 It’s better to preserve the relationship in the long run.

-Once you’ve provided your list of references to your potential employer, send a quick follow-up email to let each reference know which company will be calling and, if you know the details, what information the company will be requesting.
-Then, if you are hired for the position, take a moment to celebrate by sending a quick email to your references to let them know you’ve accepted a position and that you’re grateful for their help on your behalf.
+Once you’ve provided your list of references to your potential employer, send a quick email to let each reference know which company will be reaching out and, if you know the details, what information the company will be requesting.
+Provide your references with a brief overview of what the role is and any specific information you’d like them to speak to as this will make it easier for your reference to know what to say.

 Here’s an example email for how to update your references: